Bioinformatics - Services

 Bioinformatics Support for Genome Scale Analyses: Next Generation Sequencing (NGS) promises to revolutionize biomedical research.
 Through technological advances based on massive parallelization, NGS provides an enormous number of reads and permits sequencing of entire genomes (and their transcriptome).
 The Bioinformatics Shared Resource made considerable investment in computational hardware and bioinformatics software development to manage the very large data sets generated and to extract biomedical insights from the data collected especially given the imminent expansion of the Functional Genomics Shared Resource (see Shared Resource section 09.1.02) to include NGS technologies, and the quantum leap in computational biology this will require.
 We have pipelines to analyze data collected in RNA-Seq, Chip-Seq, whole genome sequencing, etc. using in-house shared memory computational platforms as well as deployed massively parallel sequence alignment/assembly codes on our University's Newton MPP supercomputer.
 Bioinformatics deployed, and is using, sequence assembly, alignment codes (SOAP, Bowtie, Abyss) and data visualization tools (Galaxy, IGV from the Broad Institute) on shared memory and massively parallel supercomputers to analyze and visualize the vast data set generation from the Illumina and ABI/Solid Next Generation sequencers.

-CINJ Warehouse Services/Integrative Cancer Biology and Data Mining: Biomedical research has yet to fully harness the transformative power of information technology to enhance research productivity and efficiency and accelerate research discoveries that transform clinical practice.
+Cancer Institute of New Jersey Warehouse Services/Integrative Cancer Biology and Data Mining: Biomedical research has yet to fully harness the transformative power of information technology to enhance research productivity and efficiency and accelerate research discoveries that transform clinical practice.
 Effective aggregation and management of knowledge and data resources is critical to advancing clinical and translational science.
 It is a priority of the Bioinformatics Shared Resource to organize and implement informatics initiatives and their associated cyber-infrastructure and support capabilities to meet these needs.
-As in most medical centers, the information management needs of the combined clinical and translational research community at CINJ have historically been met by disparate resources available within individual research programs.
-In the past two years, CINJ leadership and individual investigators have been strong advocates and supporters of the Bioinformatics Shared Resource in its efforts to develop and deploy a model (based on the NCI-funded caBIG initiative) of information integration and data sharing to catalyze the translation of research discoveries and to advance research into quantifiable outcomes across traditional institutional and geographic boundaries.
-The Bioinformatics Shared Resource is working with CINJ investigators to facilitate mining of existing data based on each research project's scientific priorities.
+As in most medical centers, the information management needs of the combined clinical and translational research community at Cancer Institute of New Jersey have historically been met by disparate resources available within individual research programs.
+In the past two years, Cancer Institute of New Jersey leadership and individual investigators have been strong advocates and supporters of the Bioinformatics Shared Resource in its efforts to develop and deploy a model (based on the NCI-funded caBIG initiative) of information integration and data sharing to catalyze the translation of research discoveries and to advance research into quantifiable outcomes across traditional institutional and geographic boundaries.
+The Bioinformatics Shared Resource is working with Cancer Institute investigators to facilitate mining of existing data based on each research project's scientific priorities.
 Therefore, a significant component of the resource includes detailed outreach activities that are designed to maximize the power of the Bioinformatics Shared Resource's expertise and resources to advance research.
-A major component of the efforts in support of integrative cancer biology is focused on developing, deploying and supporting data repositories using commercial and/or open source software that meet the specific requirements of CINJ members.
+A major component of the efforts in support of integrative cancer biology is focused on developing, deploying and supporting data repositories using commercial and/or open source software that meet the specific requirements of Cancer Institute members.
 The data repositories provide federated access to clinical data, archive research datasets from completed studies, link research data sources for multidisciplinary collaboration, and serve as a platform for translational research.
 Clinical data sources include the ARIA-EMR containing encounter, laboratory, other EMR data, radiology PACS, computerized physician order entry, radiology reports, pathology reports, surgical notes, clinical history, and nursing notes.
-Examples of research data sources that will be integrated into the data repository include genomics/proteomics and epidemiologic data from CINJ Shared Resources, NJ State Cancer Registry/SEER and data bases linking CINJ's Network of Hospitals, etc. As part of data repository development, wherever possible, the Bioinformatics Shared Resource is implementing a standard format to which data from heterogeneous sources will be transformed for further use.
+Examples of research data sources that will be integrated into the data repository include genomics/proteomics and epidemiologic data from Cancer Institute Shared Resources, NJ State Cancer Registry/SEER and data bases linking Network of Hospitals, etc. As part of data repository development, wherever possible, the Bioinformatics Shared Resource is implementing a standard format to which data from heterogeneous sources will be transformed for further use.
 The Bioinformatics Core is working on deploying a secure Web Portal interface that will provide a mechanism for researchers collaborating in that specific project (for example members of a SPORE) to identify available data sources as well as guide them through the workflow of requesting and receiving data from the data repository.

-Clinical Data Repository and Services: There is a need for a data repository for the population sciences, epidemiologists and clinicians in the various disease specific groups at CINJ to view populations and disease trends of patients seen at CINJ.
-To support phase 1 studies and NCI-investigator driven clinical trials at CINJ, the Bioinformatics Shared Resource works with CINJ's Office of Human Research Services shared resource in providing hardware, software and disaster recovery support for their OnCore Clinical Trial Management System.
+Clinical Data Repository and Services: There is a need for a data repository for the population sciences, epidemiologists and clinicians in the various disease specific groups at Cancer Institute of New Jersey to view populations and disease trends of patients seen at the Cancer Institute.
+To support phase I studies and NCI-investigator driven clinical trials at the Cancer Institute, the Bioinformatics Shared Resource works with the Cancer Institute's Office of Human Research Services shared resource in providing hardware, software and disaster recovery support for their OnCore Clinical Trial Management System.
 They are working with the commercial vendor to expand on the capabilities for real-time electronic data capture from our Aria-EMR as well as expanding on the OnCore Biospecimen Module that will facilitate integration with the data capture efforts in our Biospecimen Repository Shared Resource.
 The Bioinformatics Shared Resource ensures that the right data in the right format flows into appropriate data repositories in an efficient and secure manner.
 They will work with CINJ members to ensure that the appropriate data repositories, such as Caisis, will be developed, deployed and managed.
 Caisis, an open source, web-based, cancer data management system that integrates research with patient care, it was developed by Memorial Sloan-Kettering Cancer Center and is now utilized by many of the Comprehensive Cancer Centers for their own research as well as for the exchange of data to create larger populations and cohorts for study.
 Collaboration with multiple centers has allowed Caisis to develop and evolve in an environment of constant feedback and scrutiny and the Bioinformatics Shared Resource is implementing Caisis version 4.5 to unify all the disparate disease and tumor databases that we have under a common platform.

 Chemical Informatics Analysis: Informaticians use small molecule/peptide databases for 'in silico' screening studies of key enzymes and receptors to identify lead targets for design and development of novel therapeutics.
 Molecular dynamics techniques are applied to develop a broader understanding of the biophysical significance of mutation.
-This service is a key component of the translational science efforts at CINJ.
+This service is a key component of the translational science efforts at the Cancer Institute of New Jersey.

 Support of Other CINJ Shared Resources: The Bioinformatics Shared Resource develops the web portals for access to the services of most CINJ Shared Resources.
 In addition, more specific bioinformatics needs of various Shared Resources are met, as follows: